HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 Working for yourself can be a lot of work, but can provide many freedoms in terms of where, when and who you work with.

 Freelancing notes will be slightly different than our coding notes as the topic of freelancing will be more of a back and forth discussion rather than a technical walk through.
 Take these notes are more high level ideas that will be expanded on as we discuss.
+Most of these freelancer sessions will be led by Wes Bos, but some will be led by others.

 # Personal Branding